trussworks/Engineering-Playbook/developing/on-call/README.md

   day*, and even that is bordering on excessive, especially if these are off-hours.
 Optimally, this should be no more than 2-3 alerts *per shift*.
-  If the on-call burden for that rotation is higher than that, there should be an understanding across engineering and product that engineering time needs to be devoted to reducing the on-call burden.
+  If the on-call burden for that rotation is higher than that, there should be an understanding across engineering and product that project time needs to be devoted to reducing the on-call burden.
 This could mean relaxing SLOs or tuning alert thresholds, but it may also mean a deeper investigation, bug fixing, or code and/or infra improvements to prevent